 The external audit has been carried out by Anderson Barrowcliff LLP, Chartered Accountants and Statutory Auditors.
-They have recently completed their eleventh audit and the Committee of Management has carried out a review of their performance and continued professional independence and recommend to members their re-appointment.
+They have recently completed their twelfth audit and the Committee of Management has carried out a review of their performance and continued professional independence and recommend to members their re-appointment.

-In accordance with Section 72 of the Friendly Societies Act 1992, a resolution is to be proposed at the annual general meeting for the re-appointment of Anderson Barrowcliff LLP as auditors of the Society.
+In accordance with Section 72 of the Friendly Societies Act 1992, a resolution is to be proposed at the AGM for the reappointment of Anderson Barrowcliff LLP as auditors of the Society.